-However, note that all of these results above depend on α , which is as yet an unknown parameter.
-Given our application, we have argued that it is natural to assume that $\alpha \geq 1$; that is, we think it is reasonable to assume that local interest rates have stronger effects on the local economy, under floating exchange rates, than do base country interest rates.
-In order to make progress, the corrected results that we report below use a range of values of α from 1 to 4.
-Economically speaking, this means that the local interest rate effect is 1 to 4 times larger than the effect coming from interest rates driven by, say, a large external central bank.
+To make further progress we need assumptions on α , which is as yet an unknown parameter.
+Given our application, we assert that it is natural to assume that $\alpha \ge 1$.
+We think it is reasonable to assume that domestic (rather than base-country) interest rates have stronger effects on economies with floating exchange rates.
+In order to provide bounds, the results adjusted for potential spillover effects that we report below use a range of values of α from 1 to 4.
+Economically speaking, this means that the local interest rate effect is 1 to 4 times larger than the effect coming from interest rates driven by, say, the actions of a large external central bank.

 Using this control function method to correct the IV estimator, Figure 2 shows results based on the subpopulation of pegs but using the subpopulation of floats to adjust the results.
-The figure displays responses to a 1 percent increase in local interest rates for real GDP per capita and the price level using alternative estimators.
-The red-dashed lines show the responses reported in Table 4 in columns 1 and 4 based on LP-OLS using the rich control set described in the previous section.
+The figure displays responses to a 1% increase in local interest rates for real GDP per capita and the price level using alternative estimators.
+The red dashed lines show the responses reported in Table 4 in columns 1 and 4 based on LP-OLS and the rich control set described in the previous section.
 As we remarked earlier, the responses for GDP generally have the correct sign but are economically and statistically small.
-This is in line with the attenuation bias described in expression (16).
+This is in line with the attenuation bias described in expression (13).

 Next, the solid blue line with associated point-wise error bands in grey show the LP-IV estimates reported in columns 2 and 5 of Table 4.
-As we noted then, the responses are considerably larger, both statistically (the null H_0 : LATE = 0 is rejected at the 1 percent level) and economically.
-Finally, the shaded region in light green displays the range of impulse responses that would result from our spillover adjustment for $\alpha \in [1,4]$.
+As we noted then, the responses are considerably larger, both statistically (the null H_0 : LATE = 0 is rejected at the 1% level) and economically.
+Finally, the light green shaded region with a dashed border displays the range of impulse responses that would result from our spillover adjustment using $\alpha \in [1, 4]$.